Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending on your preferences.

 Freedom in a wrap!
 Discover Stockholm Archipelago on your own, empowered by the knowledge we’ll provide, and all the high-quality gear you need.
 This is a self-guided kayak and wild camping holiday where you are in the driver’s seat.
 Stay on our recommended route or find your own, travel far or stay and linger for a while in a beautiful spot, surrounded by water and wilderness.
+Add our transfer and food services and let us take care of everything for you.

 Let us empower you to explore on your own